Bond has Q, his Quartermaster.

 Ahab has O, his Obadiah.

-When James Bond hangs by his ankles over a pond of snapping piranhas, we’re not worried.
+When James Bond hangs by his ankles over a pond of snapping piranhas, I’m not worried.
 Not really.
-Because we remember Q and his gadgets.
+Because I remember Q and his gadgets.

-Sure enough, 007 gets his thumb on a cufflink that’s really a mini rotating blade that cuts through Bond’s bonds.
-We start to grin, because next he pulls out a fountain pen that shoots a tiny grappling hook and line over to a beam, so the unbound Bond swings out of danger.
+Sure enough, 007 gets his thumb on a cufflink that’s really a mini rotating blade which cuts through Bond’s bonds.
+I start to grin, because next he pulls out a fountain pen that shoots a tiny grappling hook and line over to a beam, so the unbound Bond swings out of danger.

-King Ahab doesn’t escape the piranha teeth, but a few times we think he might.
-Because we remember Obadiah and his influence.
+King Ahab doesn’t escape the piranha teeth, but I hope he will because I remember Obadiah and his influence.

-I mean, if Elijah wears a Lone Ranger white hat, and Nathan sports a headband with an arrow, we might say Ahab wears a black hat.
+I mean, if Elijah wears a Lone Ranger white hat, and his brother, Nathan, sports a headband with an arrow, I might say Ahab slinks around in a black hat.
 Yet sometimes it feels like he might trade it in for a hat of a lighter color.
 Reform and join the good guys.